 After applying for or transferring benefits, the Department of Veterans Affairs will determine the student's eligibility and issue a Certificate of Eligibility (COE) to the student.
-The student must provide a copy of the COE to the Financial Aid Office before benefits can be certified.
+The student must provide a copy of the COE to the Office of Financial Aid before benefits can be certified.